Jollerprutt/proxmox-node/README.md

 Reboot the Proxmox node to invoke the system changes.

 ## 4 Install pfsense
 In this step you will create two OpenVPN Gateways for the whole network using pfSense.
-These two OpenVPN Gateways will be accessible by connected devices, LAN and WiFi.
+These two OpenVPN Gateways will be accessible by any connected devices, LAN or WiFi.
 The two OpenVPN Gateways are integated into separate VLAN networks:
-   * `vpngate-world` - VLAN30 - This VPN client (used as a gateway) randomly connects to servers from a user determined safe list which should be outside of your country or nation.
+   * `vpngate-world` - VLAN30 - This VPN client (used as a gateway) randomly connects to servers from a user determined safe list which should be outside of your country or union.
 A safer zone.
-   * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers which are either local, incountry or within your selected region and should provide a faster connection speed.
+   * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers which are either local, incountry or within your union and should provide a faster connection speed.

 ### 4.1 Download the latest pfSense ISO
-You can use the Proxmox web gui to add the Proxmox installation ISO which is available from [HERE](https://www.pfsense.org/download/) or use a Proxmox typhoon-01 cli `>Shell` and type the following:
+Use the Proxmox web gui to add the Proxmox installation ISO which is available from [HERE](https://www.pfsense.org/download/) or use a Proxmox typhoon-01 cli `>Shell` and type the following:

-For the Stable pfSense 2.4:
+For the Stable pfSense 2.4 (***Recommended - this is what I use***):
 ```
 wget https://sgpfiles.pfsense.org/mirror/downloads/pfSense-CE-2.4.4-RELEASE-p3-amd64.iso.gz -P /var/lib/vz/template/iso && gzip -d /var/lib/vz/template/iso/pfSense-CE-2.4.4-RELEASE-p3-amd64.iso.gz
 ```